Yudhishthira: Birth and early life

 According to the Mahabharata, Yudhishthira was born under extraordinary circumstances, fathered by the god Dharma (the god of righteousness) through the practice of niyoga (levirate), as detailed in the narrative of the Adi Parva.
 Pandu, the king of Kuru, was married to Kunti and Madri.
 His life changed abruptly after a hunting accident led to a curse: intimacy with his wives would mean instant death.
 Choosing celibacy and asceticism, Pandu abdicated his throne, abandoned hunting, and pursued moksha (liberation), while his elder blind brother Dhritarashtra took over the reins of the kingdom.
 Pandu's devoted wives joined him in this mountain retreat, despite his initial reluctance.
 Though initially unconcerned with heirs, Pandu later fixated on his childlessness.
-When he sought to ascend to heaven with his wives, sages halted them, citing his lack of children became a profound personal failure.
+When he sought to ascend to heaven with his wives, sages halted them, citing his lack of children which became a profound personal failure.

-Kunti, Pandu's first wife, had received a boon from the sage Durvasas in the form of powerful mantras, which allowed her to summon any god to grant her a son.
-As Gandhari, Dhritarashtra’s wife, neared the birth of her own children, Pandu grew anxious and requested Kunti to apply her boon and suggested to call Dharma to get a truthful, knowledgeable and justice knowing son who can rule Hastinapur (capital of Kuru).
-Meditating on Dharma, she recited one of the mantras, and a son was born to her through this divine intervention.
+Kunti, Pandu's first wife, had received a boon from the sage Durvasa in the form of a powerful mantra, which allowed her to summon any god to grant her a son.
+As Gandhari, Dhritarashtra’s wife, neared the birth of her own children, Pandu grew anxious and requested Kunti to apply her boon.
+He suggested that she call Dharma to get a truthful, knowledgeable, and just son who could rule Hastinapur (capital of Kuru).
+She did so and became pregnant with Dharma's child.
 The child arrived at midday on the eighth day of the month of Jyeshtha, on the fifth lunar day (Panchami), during the auspicious Abhijit hour.
 At his birth, a celestial voice declared, "This boy will grow to be a highly righteous and courageous king, the finest among the virtuous.
 He will be known as Yudhishthira."
 Following this divine proclamation, the child was named Yudhishthira.

 Following Yudhishthira’s birth, Pandu’s desire for more sons grew.
 He urged Kunti to invoke her boon again, leading to Bhima’s birth from Vayu and Arjuna’s from Indra.
-With her three invocations used, Kunti shared the boon with Madri, who called upon the Ashwini Kumaras and bore Nakula and Sahadeva.
+With three invocations used, Kunti shared the boon with Madri, who called upon the Ashwini Kumaras and bore Pandu the twins Nakula and Sahadeva.
 Thus, the five Pandavas were born, fulfilling Pandu’s wish for a strong lineage.
 After Pandu had five sons through divine means, he took his family to the Shatashringa forest, under the care of the resident sages.

 Boyhood

 Yudhishthira's boyhood is mainly detailed in the Southern recension of the Mahabharata, according to which Kashyapa, a priest associated with Vasudeva, conducted Yudhishthira’s upanayana (sacred thread ceremony), while Rajarshi Shuka trained him in spear warfare during this time.
-Tragedy struck when Pandu, attested in all recensions, unable to resist the curse that doomed him, died in the forest, and Madri, his second wife, chose to end her life.
+Tragedy struck when Pandu, attested in all recensions, unable to resist the curse that doomed him, died in the forest, and Madri, his second wife, chose to end her life in guilt that she was involved in Pandu's death.
 According to Southern recension, before doing so, Madri summoned Yudhishthira, clasped her hands, and entrusted him with the responsibility of his younger brothers, saying, "Son, you are now the father to your brothers."